Galleries

 Our primary objective is: "To encourage and foster greater interest and awareness of the history of the generation, transmission, distribution and usage of electrical power in the City of Edmonton and the Province of Alberta."

 Looking for our museum?
 We are located about five minutes west of Leduc on the grounds of the Leduc West Antique Museum.
-Take Highway 2 south to the Highway 39 exit and go west to Range Road 260.
-Turn right (north) and go about one mile.
+Take Highway 2 south to the Highway 39 exit and go west to Range Road 260 (Cohn Dale Road).
+Turn right (north) and go about 800 metres.
 Look for the Leduc West Antique Society signs.

 Categories: News